Rajaur

 Rajaur Village is situated on the bank of River Kamla in Jhanjharpur tehsil of Madhubani district.
 The population of the village is approximately 2500.
 It is in Baghwanpur PanchyatWard No 1.

 The nearest village is Thengha, and the nearest police station and market are in Madhepur.
 In this village there are markets on the afternoons of Tuesday and Friday.

 Culture

-In this Village there are three temples: Baghwan Vishwnath, Hanuman Mandir and a Seeta shrine.
+In this Village there are three temples: Baba Vishwnath Mandir, Hanuman Mandir and a Seeta shrine.
 A Festival occurs in the Month of Kartik name as Kartik Kuwanr every year.